rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

   }
 ```

-We want to synchronize the access to the state both in reading and writing.
-Probably, we can optimize further the access to the mutable state, but the aim of the article is to show how to implement a custom policy for structured concurrency.
+We want to synchronize access to the state in both reading and writing.
+We can probably optimize access to the mutable state further, but the article aims to show how to implement a custom policy for structured concurrency.
 So, we'll keep the code simple:

 ```java
 @Override